PatricCampbell/pMoney/README.md

+# Example Project
+A demo of pMoney can be found at [FoodMe](https://github.com/PatricCampbell/FoodMe).
+To use it, clone the repository and open index.html in your browser.

 # pMoney

 pMoney is a DOM manipulation library inspired by jQuery written in vanilla JavaScript.
 It contains the following functionality: